BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. Insert the second MicroSD Card[^38] supplied with the Passport.
    1. Choose Continue to make the Backup.

-You can now import an account into Sparrow.
+You can now import an account into your transaction coordinator.

+**Transaction Coordinator Instructions:**

 1. [  ] Display a Public Cosigner QR for Your Seed on the Passport.
    1. Choose "Pair Wallet" on your Passport.